 Pictures of the event can be found here

 In September 2015, a new set of development goals that succeed the Millennium Development Goals (MDGs): The Sustainable Development Goals (SDGs) have been declared by the world leaders in UN Headquarters, New York.
 The SDGs are people-centered development goals built under the direction of the sustainable development dimensions.
 All with the pledge to set a better change to the world, to everyone and leaving no one behind.

-These SDGs consist of 17 goals and 169 targets and are available at http://www.un.org/sustainabledevelopment/sustainable-development-goals/
+The SDGs consist of 17 goals and 169 targets and are available at: http://www.un.org/sustainabledevelopment/sustainable-development-goals/

-Since SDGs are being regarded as the highest form of political commitment of the UN member states, it is very well expected that they will have an impact that touches the life of society as a whole.
-Parliament, as the representative of the society has critical roles in determining the success of the SDGs.
+Since SDGs are being regarded as the highest form of political commitment of the UN member states, it is expected that they will have an impact that touches the life of society as a whole.
+Parliament, as the representative of the society, has a critical role in determining the success of the SDGs.